kennashka/ansible-nodejs-certbot/README.md

 ## Configure Hosts File (Optional Way to Give Permissions for Accessing Server)

 1. Replace (12.345.678.90) with your target server ip/domain address in hosts file
-2. Add the file location to ssh pem key in hosts file (ex. ansible_ssh_private_key_file= directory/location/to/your/pem/key/file)
+2. Add the file location to ssh pem key in hosts file (ex. ansible_ssh_private_key_file= directory/location/to/your/pem/key/file.pem)
+3. Another option way is using boto for accessing server

 ## Configure "tasks/certbot.yml" File: